All Episodes

 Progress is not something that they're really interested in.

-They love going back to these iconic things of sixty years ago and uh reliving them and having anniversaries about them and pretending that things are still the same.
+They love going back to these iconic things of 60 years ago and reliving them and having anniversaries about them and pretending that things are still the same.

-Juan Williams is black as a breathtaking piece of the New York Times, saying it's about time Brown versus Board of Education went by the wayside.
+Juan Williams is black has a breathtaking piece in the New York Times saying it's about time Brown versus Board of Education went by the wayside.

 The circumstances that exist in the country today are not the same as back then.

-And he he mentions that he interviewed extensively Thurgood Marshall was a lead lawyer in that Case, Brown versus Board of Education, who later ended up on the Supreme Court.
+And he mentions that he interviewed extensively Thurgood Marshall, who was a lead lawyer in that case, Brown versus Board of Education, who later ended up on the Supreme Court.

-And in his interviews, uh Thurgood Marshall uh said uh that the whole point of Brown versus Board of Education was not integration, and it was not diversity.
+And in his interviews, Thurgood Marshall said that the whole point of Brown versus Board of Education was not integration, and it was not diversity.

 We weren't trying to get the races together.

-We were trying to get black kids access to decent schools, because back then the school boards were spending more money on the white schools than anywhere else, and we just wanted our kids to have access to the same quality buildings and books, materials, teachers, and uh, and education.
+We were trying to get black kids access to decent schools because back then the school boards were spending more money on the white schools than anywhere else.

-Uh we had this report the other day, this Harvard political scientist.
+We had this report the other day, this Harvard political scientist, five-year study.

-That's all she wanted was a pain in a rear.
+That's all she wanted was a pain in the rear.

-And of course, that was the whole message of forced busing, and we know how that worked out.
+And of course, that was the whole message of forced bussing, and we know how that worked out.

 I got a school much closer to my house, but I'm told I got to send my school over a kid over here for diversity.